yu1003/profile/content/_index.md

 #### Hi, I'm Yu Yamashita!
 I'm an undergraduate student at the [University of Tsukuba](https://www.tsukuba.ac.jp/en/), where I'm part of the [FusionCompLab](https://fusioncomplab.org/index.html).<br>
-I'm looking for Ph.D. positions starting from Fall 2023!
+I'm a doing research internship at Max Planck Institute from April 2023!
 {{< figure class="avatar" src="/profile-circle.png" >}}

 <!--